LuqmaanHak1m/Taco-Data-Exploration/README.md

 ## Overview

-This project explores a dataset of taco sales across several U.S. cities, including details such as order time, delivery time, taco type, tip amount, and more.
-The goal of this exploratory data analysis (EDA) is to uncover insights into customer behavior, delivery dynamics, and sales patterns.
+This project explores a dataset of taco sales across several U.S. cities, including details such as order time, delivery time, taco type, tip amount and more.
+The goal of this exploratory data analysis (EDA) is to uncover insights into customer behaviour, delivery dynamics, and sales patterns.

 ## Dataset Summary